gml19991011-m/urban-route-learning/README.md

+Figure 1.
 Mean route-choice probabilities across 500 independently simulated agents.
 Shaded regions indicate 95% confidence intervals across simulations, and the vertical dashed line marks the Route A disruption.

 Before the disruption, the population-level pattern is: